Basics of Scouting

 How do I Scout?

-Which method of scouting you use is up to you and your team, there are reasons for all ways of scouting, and it's up to what works best for your team.
+Which method of scouting you use is up to you and your team.
+There are reasons for all ways of scouting.
+It's up to what works best for your team.

 What Information Should I Collect?